-- (a) unexpended proceeds of the NIBP Bonds remaining in the Mortgage Loan Fund together with origination fees, if any, received in connection with the Program Loans financed with the proceeds of the NIBP Bonds ("NIBP Program Loans"); provided, however, that, except as may be limited by the Code, unexpended proceeds of the 2009 Subseries A-1 Bonds may only be applied to redeem 2009 Subseries A-1 Bonds (see "Special Required Redemptions" below); - (b) any repayments and Recoveries of Principal (herein defined) of Program Loans or Mortgage Loans deemed to be allocated to or financed with NIBP Bond proceeds or Transferred Amounts or any other subsequent series of Bonds to the extent not otherwise pledged or dedicated to the redemption of subsequent series of Bonds (see "Debt Service and Estimated Revenue Including Prepayments," herein); and - (c) amounts on deposit in the Capital Reserve Fund in excess of the Capital Reserve Fund Requirement and amounts in the Revenue Fund in excess of the amount required to meet accrued Debt Service requirements with respect to the NIBP Bonds or any subsequent series of Bonds.
+- (a) unexpended proceeds of the NIBP Bonds remaining in the Mortgage Loan Fund together with origination fees, if any, received in connection with the Program Loans financed with the proceeds of the NIBP Bonds; provided, however, that, except as may be limited by the Code, unexpended proceeds of the 2009 Subseries A-2 Bonds, together with any related origination fees, may only be applied to redeem 2009 Subseries A-2 Bonds; - (b) any repayments and Recoveries of Principal (herein defined) of mortgage loans deemed to be allocated to or financed with NIBP Bond proceeds or Transferred Amounts or any prior or other subsequent series of Bonds to the extent not otherwise pledged or dedicated to the redemption of any prior or subsequent series of Bonds (see "Debt Service and Estimated Revenue Including Prepayments," herein); provided, however, that Recoveries of Principal received with respect to mortgage loans financed with proceeds of or allocable to the 2009 Subseries A-2 Bonds are required to be applied as described in the second paragraph under "Special Required Redemptions" below; and - (c) amounts on deposit in the Capital Reserve Fund in excess of the Capital Reserve Fund Requirement and amounts in the Revenue Fund in excess of the amount required to meet accrued Debt Service requirements with respect to the NIBP Bonds or any prior or subsequent series of Bonds.

 Special Required Redemptions.
-The Code requires that lendable proceeds of the 2009 Subseries A-1 Bonds and 2011 B Bonds not used to originate Program Loans within 42 months from the respective dates of issuance of the 2009 Subseries A-1 Bonds and 2011 B Bonds be used to redeem NIBP Bonds.
-Except as may be limited by the Code, such unexpended lendable proceeds of the 2009 Subseries A-1 Bonds and 2011 B Bonds are required to be applied to redeem 2009 Subseries A-1 Bonds and 2011 B Bonds, respectively.
-No repayments (including prepayments) of Program Loans will be used to make additional Program Loans.
+The Code requires that lendable proceeds of the 2009 Subseries A-2 Bonds not used to originate Program Loans within 42 months from the date of original issuance of the 2009 Subseries A-2 Bonds (i.e., June 23, 2013) be used to redeem 2009 Subseries A-2 Bonds by such date.
+No repayments (including prepayments) of mortgage loans financed with proceeds of or allocable to the 2009 Subseries A-2 Bonds will be used to make additional mortgage loans.

-Except as may be limited by the Code, the 2009 Subseries A-1 Bonds are subject to special mandatory redemption, at any time, at a redemption price equal to 100% of the principal amount of bonds to be redeemed, plus accrued interest to the date of redemption, in amounts, irrespective of the source of such amounts, equal to a pro rata portion (calculated based on the principal amount of then-Outstanding 2009 Subseries A-1 Bonds and then-Outstanding 2011 A and B Bonds) of all Recoveries of Principal received with respect to mortgage loans financed with proceeds of or allocable to the NIBP Bonds.
+Except as may be limited by the Code, the 2009 Subseries A-2 Bonds are subject to special mandatory redemption, at any time, at a redemption price equal to 100% of the principal amount of bonds to be redeemed, plus accrued interest to the date of redemption, in amounts, irrespective of the source of such amounts, equal to all Recoveries of Principal received with respect to mortgage loans financed with proceeds of or allocable to the 2009 Subseries A-2 Bonds.